 This allows her to consider all the factors more generally, especially those that overlap (like dual penalties for rain or darkness that both limit visibility and therefore shouldn't stack) and sum them up quickly and easily without having to consult a table in the middle of a tense scene.

-morgues, the internet, or other written sources of information.

 The amount of time this takes is up to the GM and the situation.
 Finding something on the internet or a specific passage in a book might be possible in a combat round.
 Looking through books in a library, searching the internet for a complex topic, or digging up background information on an individual usually takes about an hour.